disclosure: affiliate links may be used in this post.

-The state of this piece determined the makeover.
+The condition of this piece determined the makeover.
 The veneer was all ragged and there were deep dings and scratches in the top.
 You guys know I would rather work with serious flaws than try to correct them.
 Too time consuming.
 So there will be some distressed paint happening.

 The JTS and I made a few repairs and cleaned up the sideboard before starting the paint job.
 I ran into more repair issues during the painting.
 If you missed the post with all the prep work you can see it here.